Jonathaup/Jonathaup/README.md

 I'm Jonathan, a student at Brigham Young University-Idaho interested in computer science, data science, web development, and machine learning.
 Welcome to my GitHub profile!

 ## About Me
+-Summary:
+Most of my memories have to do with technology and dreaming of building apps and websites.
+Lying is saying that programming isn’t my passion.
+I enjoy coding, and it keeps me awake at night.
+Every day, look for new ways to learn in this field.
+I hope to learn more about the world of technology and programming.
+Currently, I'm working on studying to complete my programming and technology degree.
+With nearly 3 years of hands-on experience, I have worked with languages such as HTML, CSS, JAVASCRIPT, TYPESCRIPT, PYTHON, PHP, and SQL.
+I have worked in the implementation of Web pages with the development of both HTML and CSS, also using Node.js and React, demonstrating how significant this environment is in my life.
+I have also managed to obtain different certificates from various programming associations, such as BYU-Idaho, Pathway-Connect, Sololearn, WebCamp, Vercel, Testout, and freeCodeCamp.
+In which I acquired fundamental knowledge and skills for success in the programming field.
+ I’m looking for job opportunities and to establish professional connections in this field.
+Don’t hesitate to contact me so that together we can improve our knowledge of this lifestyle.

 - I'm currently learning ...
 C (Programming Language)
 - My goals are to ...
 Working in what I love and studying
 - Ask me about ...
 Coding